Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

 >
 > - Running Local LLMs would be demanding for your PC setup where it will either simply not run the model or inference performance will take a hit.
 Check whether you have sufficient system requirements to run local LLMs.

-In the jac program that you require to infenerce an LLM please code as following template code snippets.
+In the jac program that you require to inference an LLM, please code as following template code snippets.

 === "OpenAI"
     ```jac linenums="1"